-Saxo Bank and eToro are the leading online brokers in 2021.
+Saxo Bank and eToro are the leading online brokers.
 Both offer excellent social trading tools for traders of all levels of experience.
 Saxo Bank has superior market research and excellent trading platforms.
 It offers a transparent fee structure and active trading discounts.
 Saxo Bank has a top-tier license from these regulators: ASIC, SFC, FSA, MAS, FINMA, and FCA.
 We recommend Saxo Bank for traders of all levels of experience.

 |Broker Name||Saxo Bank||eToro|

 |Regulation||FCA (UK), FINMA (Switzerland), ASIC and FSC (Australia), and JFSA (Japan)||FCA, ASIC, CySEC|

 |Tradable Assets||40,000 instruments, forex, spot FX, FX options, NDFs) CFDs, stocks, stock options, ETFs, ETNs, futures, and 33,000 bonds (available only via phone)||Stock, ETF, Forex, Fund, Bond, Options, Futures, CFD, Crypto, Warrants, Structured Products|

 |Min Deposit||$10,000 (£500) for ‘Classic’ Account, Higher entry ‘Platinum’ ($200K) and ‘VIP’ ($1M) accounts||$200|

 eToro is the leading social trading broker.
 It has a minimum deposit fee of $200 and a transparent fee structure. eToro has a reliable proprietary platform, a web platform, and a dedicated social trading space.
 It has licenses from ASIC and FCA.
 We recommend it for experienced traders because of its limited research and educational tools.